0100-0100/LoadingBars/README.md

 - Python

-Usage:

 		./default

 		To print a loading bar in the default color of your terminal.